Most people think that they just need to make a little bit more money.

 It’s unfortunate that for so many people, their personal self-worth is tied up in what they can consume.
 The house they have, the car they drive, the furniture they sit on to watch the TV they own.
 Internally, it makes people feel successful to accumulate material goods.
 Externally, it’s their way of showing other people they have “made it.”

 This form of consumption is a path that leads you to always asking “what’s the next nicest things I can buy?”

-Consequently, this is why a lot of people are thinking they just need a little bit more money before they have the life they want.
-They see that car that is a bit nicer than their own.
-They know they can’t afford a brand new Tesla, but maybe they can swing a car payment for an entry level Lexus or a new truck.
+Consequently, this is why a lot of people think they just need a little bit more money to have the life they want.
+They see that car that is a bit nicer than theirs.
+They know they can’t afford a brand new Tesla, but maybe they can swing a car payment for an entry-level Lexus or a new truck.

 Your Savings Rate Matters, Not Your Income

 As every personal finance expert will tell you, your savings rate matters.
-The percentage of your income that you can save will be the largest factor in your ability to be financial independent.
+The percentage of your income that you can save will be the largest factor in your ability to be financially independent.

 Somebody who is saving 20% of their income at $60,000 will become financially independent faster than somebody who is saving 6% of their $120,000 income.
 In the chart below, you can see the difference that savings rate makes over 5 years if invested in the stock market.